lad6558/lad6558.github.io/src/blogs/timetrace.md

 Then we got to the part where we needed to divvy up tasks.
 He mentioned he had finals coming up and might not be available for the next two weeks.

 No problem, right?
 Fast-forward past finals, and he tells us he’d pushed himself too hard last semester and now needed a break.
-Months later, I reached out again, and he asked if we were planning to make TimeTrace an actual product instead of a “toy.”
+Months later, I reached out again, and he asked if we were planning to “make TimeTrace an actual product instead of a toy.”
 I said yes, and he told me that didn’t line up with his interests—he preferred research over software engineering.
 That’s when we had the “formal exit discussion.”

-Lesson learned: not every super-talented person is cut out to be a teammate.
+Lesson learned: not every super-talented person should be a teammate.

 Now, you can broadly categorize talented tech folks by what motivates them.
 There are two main types: engineers and researchers.